Incorporation (business)

 Incorporation is the formation of a new corporate body.
-The body may be a business corporation, a nonprofit organization, sports club or similar.
-The term also applied in local government to the formation of a new city or town.
+The body may be a business corporation, a nonprofit organization, a sports club, or similar.
+The term is also applied in local government to the formation of a new city or town and this is called a municipal corporation.

 Legal benefits

 There are a number of legal benefits which may arise with incorporation.

 One significant legal benefit is the protection of personal assets against the claims of creditors and lawsuits.
-Sole proprietors and general partners in a partnership are personally and jointly responsible for all the legal liability (LL) of a business such as loans, accounts payable, and legal judgments.
-In a corporation, however, shareholders, directors and officers typically are not liable for the company's debts and obligations.
-They are limited in liability to the amount they have invested in the corporation.
+Sole proprietors and general partners are personally and jointly responsible for all of the legal liability of a business such as loans, accounts payable, and legal judgments.
+In a corporation, however, shareholders, directors, and officers typically are not liable for the company's debts and obligations.
+Their liability is limited to the amount they have invested in the corporation.
 For example, if a shareholder purchased $100 in stock, no more than $100 can be lost.
 On the other hand, a corporation (Corp.) or a limited liability company (LLC) may hold assets such as real estate, cars, or boats.
-If a shareholder of a corporation is personally involved in a lawsuit or bankruptcy, these assets may be protected.
-A creditor of a shareholder of a Corp. or LLC cannot seize the assets of the company.
+If a shareholder is personally involved in a lawsuit or bankruptcy, these corporate assets are protected.
+A creditor of a shareholder cannot seize the assets of the company.
 However, the creditor may be able to seize ownership shares in the corporation, as they are considered a personal asset.

 In the United States of America, corporations can sometimes be taxed at a lower rate than individuals.
 Also, corporations can own shares in other corporations and receive corporate dividends 80% tax-free.
 There are no limits on the amount of losses a corporation may carry forward to subsequent tax years.
 A sole proprietorship, on the other hand, cannot claim a capital loss greater than $3,000 unless the owner has offsetting capital gains.

 A corporation is capable of continuing indefinitely.
 Its existence is not affected by the death of shareholders, directors, or officers of the corporation.
 Ownership in a Corp. or LLC is easily transferable to others, either in whole or in part.